Ayomiposy/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-solution to processes and signals
+WOrking on processes and signals